 - Identify issues for research and analysis.

-Political Scientists with little to no experience tend to make between $47210 and $66670 while the more experienced ones make over $138870 per year.
+Political Scientists with little to no experience tend to make between $59300 and $86220 while the more experienced ones can earn over $148950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Political Scientist is to move to a higher paying state like VA.
-Right now, the highest paying states for Political Scientists are VA, NY, DC, MD and AZ.
+One of the easiest ways to increase your salary as a Political Scientist is to move to a higher paying state like VA.
+Right now, the highest paying states for Political Scientists are VA, MD, NY, DC and PA.

-3 other factors that can increase your salary as A Political Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Political Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Political Scientists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Political Scientists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons